 - Social Media Planning Notebook – available for purchase

 - Social Media Lunch Hour – currently underway; next cohort starts Spring of 2021

-- Comms Strategy Lab – inaugural cohort launching in January of 2021
+- Comms Strategy Lab – inaugural cohort launching in the Fall of 2021